 You probably already know that there’s more than just physical baggage with a tow-behind, and they carry the need for extra safety precautions everywhere they go.
-The hitch, taillights, and tires all need to be checked frequently and, if any of these parts are failing, you’re not going anywhere until they’re fixed.
+The hitch, taillights, and tires all need frequent checks and, if any of these parts are failing, you’re not going anywhere.

 And let’s not forget about thieves.
-Tow-behind compressors are often targeted by thieves because the units can be stolen in just a few minutes.
-By contrast, compressors that are mounted directly to a vehicle are significantly harder to take, while UNDERHOOD air compressor systems are practically impossible to steal.
+Thieves often target tow-behind compressors because the units can be stolen in just a few minutes.
+By contrast, compressors mounted directly to a vehicle are significantly harder to take, while UNDERHOOD™ air compressor systems are practically impossible to steal.

-When you stop towing your air and upgrade to a mounted air compressor, a lot of these safety concerns are instantly eliminated.
+When you stop towing your air and upgrade to a mounted air compressor, many of these safety concerns are instantly eliminated.
 Your compressor becomes a part of your truck or van, requiring fewer checks and precautions, and driving becomes safer.

 4. Less engine maintenance

-Tow-behind air compressors require their own engine, in addition to the engine that’s included in the vehicle that’s doing the towing.
-That means two engines need to be maintained for every tow-behind compressor.
-This maintenance takes up valuable time and money that could be used elsewhere.
+Tow-behind air compressors require their own engine, in addition to the engine in the vehicle that’s doing the towing.
+That means two engines need maintenance for every tow-behind compressor.
+This maintenance takes up valuable time and money.

 While some mobile air compressors require their own engine, many don’t.
-Recent air compressor innovation has been highly focused on utilizing existing energy sources to power mobile air compressors.
+Modern day air compressor innovation has focused on utilizing existing energy sources to power mobile air compressors.
 For example, gas and diesel vehicle engines, transmissions, and PTOs that run hydraulics can all be used to power an air compressor.

 3. Finish your jobs fasters

 Time is money.
-The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even just enjoy an extra long break or two.
-Tow-behind compressors take time to properly position, set up and use.
+The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even just enjoy an extra-long break or two.
+Tow-behind compressors take time to position, set up and use properly.